chef-cft/chef-examples/examples/AutomateHaTuning.md

 ## #1 Apply to all BE’s for PGSQL via `chef-automate config patch pgsql-be-patch.toml --pg`

+### *Note: Requires manual service restart of the leader for the setting to take effect

 ```toml
 # PGSQL connections
 [postgresql.v1.sys.pg]
   max_connections = 2000
 ```

-## *Note: Only needed for A-HA clusters version below 4.13.76.
+### *Note: Only needed for A-HA clusters version below 4.13.76.
 4.13.76 removed the need for HAProxy connection to PGSQL and FE nodes connect directly to PGSQL now.

 ### PGSQL servers haproxy service isn't configurable via `chef-automate config patch` Below are the steps to update the haproxy service